Skip to main content

 Ask Your Neurosurgeon

-Here are some questions to ask your neurosurgeon to help you decide if surgery is the best treatment option to remove your brain or spine tumor, prepare you for surgery, and ensure you are receiving the best possible care.
+Here are some questions to ask your neurosurgeon to help you decide if surgery is the best treatment option to remove your brain or spine tumor, help prepare you for surgery, and ensure you are receiving the best possible care.

 • Why do I need surgery?